Set Up your NCI Account

 You will be prompted to enter your NCI password.
 If you did all of the above steps correctly, this should be the last time you need to do so.

-Once you complete all the above steps, you should be able to connect to Gadi from your local machine's terminal simply by running:
+Now you should be able to connect to Gadi from your local machine's terminal simply by running:

 ssh gadi